visheratin/web-ai/README.md

 import { ImageModel } from "in-browser-ai";

 const model = ImageModel.create("yolos-tiny-quant")
+console.log(result.elapsed)
+const model = result.model
 ```

 ### Create model from metadata

 The second way to create a model is via the model metadata.
 This method allows to use custom ONNX models.
 In this case, we need
 to use a specific model class.
+Please note that when creating the model from the metadata, you need to call an `init()` method before using the model.
+This is needed to create inference sessions, download configurations files, and create internal structures.

 #### Text models